verhas/pyama/doc/architecture.md

 # Pyama Architecture

 Pyama is a very simple tool.
-At this very moment it is 341 lines out of which 102 lines are the segment handlers. speaking about architecture is a bit funny in such a simple tool, but if you want to write a segment handler at least the basic terminology and "what is what" has to be understood.
+At this very moment it is 341 lines out of which 102 lines are the segment handlers.
+Speaking about architecture is a bit funny in such a simple tool, but if you want to write a segment handler at least the basic terminology and "what is what" has to be understood.